Defluencer/dit/streamer-app/README.md

 ## FFMPEG
 - Output must be HLS.
+- Must use fragmented mp4. (fmp4)
 - Media segments length must be 1 second.
-- Each track must be named and structured like this "TRACK_NAME/SEGMENT_INDEX". egg ```1080p60/24.m4s```
+- Each track and folder must be named like so.
+"TRACK_NAME/SEGMENT_INDEX.m4s". egg ```1080p60/24.m4s```
-- Must use fragmented mp4. (fmp4)
+- Audio track must standalone and be named "audio".
 - Must produce a master playlist containing all tracks.

-- Audio track must standalone and be named "audio".
+Due to a bug in FFMPEG, original videos cannot be in .mkv containers, missing metadata will cause missing tracks in HLS master playlist.